 Let’s say you’re shopping for a 5/1 ARM and you see one with 3/2/5 caps.
 Here’s how the 3/2/5 breaks down:

 • Initial cap.
-Limits the amount the interest rate can adjust upward the first time the payment adjusts.
-In this case, the first adjustment, after five years, the rate can adjust by up to three percentage points.
+Limits the amount the interest rate can adjust up or down the first time the payment adjusts.
+In this case, after five years, the rate can adjust by up to three percentage points.
 If your ARM carries a 4.5% initial rate and market rates have risen, it could go up to 7.5%.

 • Cap on subsequent adjustments.
-In the example, the rate can’t go up more than 2% with each adjustment after the first one.
+In the example, the rate can’t go up or down more than two percentage points with each adjustment after the first one.

 • Lifetime cap.
-The rate can’t go up more than 5% for the life of the loan.
+The rate can never go up more than five percentage points in the lifetime of the loan.

-Borrowers should be aware of all the upsides and downsides of adjustable-rate mortgages.
+Borrowers should be aware of all the upsides and downsides if they feel a call to ARMs.

 Potential for long-term benefit.
 If interest rates dip or remain steady, an ARM could be less expensive over a long period than a fixed-rate mortgage.

 Risk of higher long-term interest rates.
-The good fortune with a 5/1 ARM runs out after five years, when the likelihood of higher interest rates.
+The good fortune with a 5/1 ARM runs out after five years, with the likelihood of higher interest rates.
 Rising inflation affects mortgage rates indirectly.
-The loan could eventually reset to a rate leading to loan payments the borrower finds uncomfortable or unaffordable.
+The loan could reset to a rate leading to mortgage payments the borrower finds uncomfortable or downright unaffordable.

 Higher overall home loan costs.
-As interest rates rise with a 5/1 ARM, homeowners will likely pay more over the entire loan than they would have with a fixed-rate home loan.
+If interest rates rise with a 5/1 ARM, homeowners will pay more over the entire loan than they would have with a fixed-rate mortgage.

 Refinancing fees.
-You can refinance an ARM to a fixed-rate loan, but you can also expect to pay some significant fees.
-Typically, mortgage loan refinancing costs 3% to 6% of the loan.
+You can refinance an ARM to a fixed-rate loan, but expect to pay closing costs of 2% to 6% of the loan.
 A no closing cost refinance offers no real escape: The borrower either adds the closing costs to the principal or accepts an increased interest rate.

 Possible negative amortization.
-Some loans have payment caps.
 Payment caps limit the amount of payment increases, so payments may not cover all the interest due on your loan.
 The unpaid interest is added to your debt, and interest may be charged on that amount.
 You might owe the lender more later in the loan term than you did at the start.
 Be sure you know whether the ARM you are considering can have negative amortization, the Federal Reserve advises.

 Is a 5/1 ARM Right for You?